davidreis97/DockerliveUserStudy/README.md

 - `/Instructions`
     - Contains the documents with rules for the user study, a list of all the features available in each environment and the instructions for each task.
+- `/Jupyter Notebook`
+    - Contains the jupyter notebook used to analyse the data collected in the study.
 - `/Questionnaire`
     - Contains the questionnaire answered by the participants.
 - `/Responses`